 Owned by: Thayr

 Group: Passenger / Stowaway

-Game: Browncoats Unite: Back To The Black
+Game: Browncoats Unite: Back to the Black (A Firefly Tale)

 Physical AppearanceStanding at 6’0”, Rowan’s physique can be described as larger than anything.
 He lacks the degree of musculature one would normally find in a person, to a large degree, with atrophied arms in one kind or another.
 A balding head and black-and-white beard completes the form.
 Two gray-blue eyes are constantly watching, never entirely still on any method or manner.